Spaichingen: Economy

 In Spaichingen you can find a lot of different companies.
 The economy of Spaichingen is a very important part of the economy of the district of Tuttlingen which counts as one of the economically most powerful areas in Germany.
 Some companies have international connections to other companies which need the different parts which are produced in Spaichingen.
 The biggest companies in Spaichingen are for example Ritter GmbH, Spaichinger Nudelmacher, Schuhmacher Präzisionsteile and HEWI G. Winker GmbH& Co.KG.

 The batch production is one of the most important areas in Spaichingen.
-There are also a lot of companies in the car industry like Autohaus Yelken, Autohaus Wedam and Autohaus Stang and you can also find companies in the clothing branche like Takko, Deichmann, KIK and AWG.

-There are a lot of restaurants in Spaichingen and the most popular ones are for example Pizza Pazza, Das Kartoffelhaus, Gaststätte Dreifaltigkeitsberg and Restaurant Fässle.
 The culinary diversity is very broad since there are restaurants with German, Italian, Turkish and also Asian cuisine.
 There are also pubs in Spaichingen where the inhabitants can spend their free time.

 If people want to move to another city or another part of Spaichingen, they can use public transportation.
 There are two train stations in Spaichingen an many bus stations.
 The train ride to the provincial capital Stuttgart takes about two hours.